Indian Health Service: Self-determination successes and concerns

 The Nuka System of Care was developed by the Southcentral Foundation in 1982, a non-profit healthcare organization that is owned and composed of Alaska Natives.
 The Nuka System's vision is "A Native community that enjoys physical, mental, emotional and spiritual wellness".
 Every Alaska Native in the health system is a "customer-owner" of the system and participates as a self-determined individual who has a say in the decision-making processes and access to an intimate, integrated, long-term care team.
 When a customer-owner seeks care, their primary care doctor's foremost responsibility is to build a strong and lasting relationship with the beneficiary, and customer-owners have various options through which they can give input and participate in decisions about their health.
 These options include surveys, focus groups, special events and committees.

 The board is made up entirely of Alaska Natives who helped design the system and actively participate in running it effectively.
-Following the implementation of the Nuka System of Care in Alaska Native health, successes in improved standards of care have been achieved, such as increases in the number of Alaska Natives with a primary care provider, in childhood immunization rates, and customers satisfaction in regard to respect of culture and traditions.
+Following the implementation of the Nuka System of Care in Alaska Native health, successes in improved standards of care have been achieved, such as increases in the number of Alaska Natives with a primary care provider, increases in childhood immunization rates, and customers' satisfaction in regard to respect of culture and traditions.
 In addition, decreases in wait times for appointments, wait lists, emergency department and urgent care visits, and staff turnover have been reported.
 The North Carolina Cherokee Indian Hospital in 2012 as well as other tribes have implemented the Nuka System approach when planning their new or revamped health centers and systems.

 Some tribes are less optimistic about the role of Self Determination in Indian healthcare or may face barriers to success.
 Tribes have expressed concern that the 638 contracting and compacting could lead to "termination by appropriation", the fear that if tribes take over the responsibility of managing healthcare programs and leave the federal government with only the job of funding these programs, then the federal government could easily "deny any further responsibility for the tribes, and cut funding".
 The fear of potential termination has led some tribes to refuse to participate in Self Determination contracting without a clear resolution of this issue.

 Some tribes also renounce Self Determination and contracting because of the chronic underfunding of IHS programs.
 They do not see any benefit in being handed the responsibility of a "sinking ship" due to the lack of a satisfactory budget for IHS services.
 Other tribes face various barriers to successful Self Determination.
 Small tribes lacking in administrative capabilities, geographically isolated tribes with transportation and recruitment issues, and tribes with funding issues may find it much harder to contract with the IHS and begin self-determination.
 Poverty and a lack of resources can thus make Self Determination difficult.